Baby fever! Prince Harry and Meghan Markle hint at future plans for kids

 Prince Harry and Meghan Markle caught a case of baby fever during their first official visit to Northern Ireland.

-The pair traveled to Belfast on Friday to trip a tech hub where entrepreneurs shared new innovative technology — from prosthetic limbs to baby products — with the royals.
+The pair traveled to Belfast on Friday, making a trip to a tech hub where entrepreneurs shared new innovative technology — from prosthetic limbs to baby products — with the royals.

 Despite the couple’s esteem for each shiny, scientific new invention, Markle took a special interest in an item by the baby product company Shnuggle, as seen in a video posted on Twitter.